Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 Installation
 ------------

-Install first the plugins [Archive Folder Document], [OAI-PMH Harvester], and ['Oai-PMH Gateway].
+Install first the plugins [Archive Document], [OAI-PMH Harvester], and ['Oai-PMH Gateway].
 Even if only the first one is required, the latter are used to import data inside the Omeka database.

 Note: the official [OAI-PMH Harvester] can only ingest standard metadata (elements).
 If you want to ingest other standards, files and metadata of files,